xcart/xc5-manual/en/seo_and_promotion/connecting_to_kissmetrics.md

    1. In your X-Cart store's Admin area, go to the Modules section and install the module Segment Integration from the X-Cart marketplace.
    2. After installing the module, open its Settings page.
-   3. Keeping the Segment Integration module settings page open in your web browser, open a new tab or window to go to Kissmetrics.
+   3. Keeping the Segment Integration module settings page open in your web browser, open a new tab or window to go to Kissmetrics website.
       * If you already have a Kissmetrics account, simply login to Kissmetrics.
       * If you don't yet have a Kissmetrics account, choose to [sign up](https://signin.kissmetrics.com/signup).
 Then, at the first step of the wizard, select the option "Enable with Segment", and you will be redirected to Segment to sign in/sign up.
+  4. Open another browser tab or window to go to Segment website.
+[Sign up for a free account with Segment](https://segment.com/signup), or, if you already have one, simply login to your Segment account.
+  5. In your Segment account back end, go to the "API Keys" page and find your "Write key".
+Copy this key to clipboard.
+  6. Keeping the tab with your Segment account back end open, return to the first tab - the one with the "Segment Integration" settings page in X-Cart - and paste the "Write Key" you have copied at the previous step into the field of the same name.
+Save the changes.
+Do not close this tab yet.
+  7. Return to the second tab - the one with your Kissmetrics account back end opened - and go to the Kissmetrics [Settings page](https://app.kissmetrics.com/settings).
+Pn that page, locate your "Tracking API Key" and copy it to clipboard.
+And yeah, leave the tab open.
+  8. Switch to the Segment tab.
+On the "Integrations" page of Segment, find the Kissmetrics integration (Use the search box, as Segment has dozens of integrations aboard).
+Click on the integration name to open a setup window...
+  9.